 Premiums can be paid by a major credit card online.

-- How are medical evacuation decisions made?
+- How are medical transportation decisions made?

-The evacuation benefit pays for a medical evacuation to the nearest hospital, appropriate medical facility or back to the U.S. Transportation must be by the most direct and economical route.
+The evacuation benefit pays for a medical transportation to the nearest hospital, appropriate medical facility or back to the U.S. Transportation must be by the most direct and economical route.
 All evacuations require written certification by the attending physician that the evacuation is medically necessary and must be approved.

 - Are acts of terrorism covered under this plan?